 ‘Righteousness guards the person of integrity’ (v.6).
 Integrity does not mean being perfect.
 It means being honest, real and authentic (it is the opposite of hypocrisy).
 In his book, Integrity, the clinical psychologist Dr Henry Cloud writes that integrity ‘is the key to success.
 A person with integrity has the – often rare – ability to pull everything together, to make it all happen no matter how challenging the circumstances.’

-Lord, help me to take the long view and to stay on the path of righteousness, life and immortality.
-Help me to be wise, to honour parents, to guard my lips, to work hard, to speak the truth and to live a life of integrity.
+Lord, help me to be wise, to honour parents, to guard my lips, to work hard, to speak the truth and to live a life of integrity.

 Are you troubled, distressed, agitated or afraid?
 Jesus does not want you to be troubled, but to have peace in your heart (vv.1,27).